 #1.
 Duomo of Milan

-As Milan is becoming a very famous touristic destination, the queues to enter the cathedral are becoming huge.
-If you are not fancying waiting in the line under the rain or the hot sun, I strongly advise you to purchase your tickets in advance.
+As Milan is becoming a very famous tourist destination, the queues to enter the cathedral are becoming huge.
+If you don’t fancy waiting in the line under the rain or the grey skies, I strongly advise you to purchase your tickets in advance.

 You can buy the tickets for Milan’s Duomo online from this link or by choosing one of the options below.

 ♦ EXTRA TIP: Don’t skip the Duomo’s Terrace!
 Buy the ticket online and get up to the top of the cathedral where you can get a magnificent view of the city.